 Electric carmaker Tesla could implicate South Korean battery producer Samsung SDI as an additional supplier – as the Californian producer is tackling the problems of expansion and introduction of additional models.

-Kim Sang-eun, a Seoul-based spokesman for Samsung SDI, declined to provide details because the talks are on-going.
-“Nothing has been decided,” Kim said.
-Tesla’s Palo Alto based spokeswoman, Liz Jarvis-Shean, also confirmed the two firms were in discussions but noted that Tesla was in talks with other battery suppliers.
+Kim Sang-eun, a Seoul-based spokesman for Samsung SDI, declined to provide further details because the talks are not finished.
+“Nothing has been decided,” Kim pointed out.
+Tesla’s Palo Alto based spokeswoman, Liz Jarvis-Shean, also confirmed the two firms were in discussions but noted that Tesla was also engaged in negotiations with other battery suppliers.